Ghost Adventures

 Ghost Adventures is an American paranormal and reality television series that premiered on October 17, 2008, on the Travel Channel before moving to Discovery+ in 2021.
 An independent film of the same name originally aired on the Sci-Fi Channel on July 25, 2007.
-The program follows ghost hunters Zak Bagans, Nick Groff (season 1–10), Aaron Goodwin, Billy Tolley, and Jay Wasley as they investigate locations that are reported to be haunted.
+The program follows ghost hunters Zak Bagans, Aaron Goodwin, Billy Tolley, and Jay Wasley as they investigate locations that are reported to be haunted.

 Premise

-Ghost Adventures began as an independent film, produced in a documentary style.
+Ghost Adventures was preceded by an independent film with the same title, produced in a documentary style.
 It was filmed in 2004 and produced by 4Reel Productions in 2006.
-The SciFi Channel premiered 4Reel's Ghost Adventures on July 25, 2007.
+The SciFi Channel premiered the film on July 25, 2007.
 The film centered on the trio's investigation of alleged paranormal activity in and around Virginia City, Nevada, including the Goldfield Hotel in Goldfield, Nevada.
 The crew returned there during the series' fourth, fifth, and seventh seasons.
 The series is produced by MY-Tupelo Entertainment (a merger of MY Entertainment and Tupelo-Honey Productions).